Network analysis of verbal communications in the novel The Master and Margarita by M.A.Bulgakov: Conclusion

-Table~\ref{tab:centralitiesmaster} shows the characters who take the most active part in Bulgakov's novel.
-Table~\ref{tab:centralitiesmaster} evidenced that the title of the novel does not correspond to the most influential characters according to the network analysis.
-Neither Master nor Maragrita are the central characters according to any of the centralities.
-Despite to the correspondence by M.~A.~Bulgakov in which he said he was writing a novel about the devil, Woland is not a most influential characters according to any of the five centralties.
-Written by the Master \emph{The novel about Pilate}, according to the network analysis, should be named as \emph{The novel about Aphranius}.
-Thus, a character's emotional significance is not necessarily related to his/her centrality on the network.
+Table~\ref{tab:centralitiesmaster} shows the characters in the novel that have the highest centrality.
+Table~\ref{tab:centralitiesmaster} indicates that the title of the novel does not correspond to the most influential characters, according to the network analysis.
+Neither the Master nor Maragritha are central characters in any of the measures of centrality.
+Despite the opinion of M.~A.~Bulgakov himself, that he was writing a novel about the devil, Woland is not the most influential character as determined by any of the measures of centrality; he shares first place with Koroviev only in terms of closeness.
+Only the character written about by the Master in the \emph{Novel about Pilate}, Levi Matthew, who connects the world of Yershalaim with the contemporary world of the author by his dialogue with Woland, belongs to the central characters, according to the network analysis.
+Thus, the emotional significance of a character is not necessarily related to its centralities in the network.